In the vast space of physics, we live on a small "island" that is compatible with humans.

 Options are the possible actions that an AI can take.

-In their neural network, these options take the form of abstract representations of real-world systems.
+In their neural networks, these options take the form of abstract representations of real-world systems.
 They gather these representations by training on massive datasets to find billions of patterns, and these patterns represent systems in the real world.

 Whenever we ask an AI to do a task for us, it searches this vast space of options in its neural network to find the best ones for the job.